RemyMach/ESGI_TDD_project/tests/user-admin.md

 **when** User use the api with the route /users/admin/delete/ with a delete request **then** I should see a response 400

+**Scenario 8:** The id user to be deleted is an editor **Given that** the admin user give the id of editor user to delete and his valid admin password **when** User use the api with the route /users/admin/delete/ with a delete request **then** I should see a response 200, the user is delete, and the user is not anymore present in the database

 ## User admin update Role

 **Title:** User update Role